Westroads Mall shooting

 An hour before the rampage, [6] Hawkins' mother gave the Sarpy County Sheriff's Department his suicide note, which read in part: "I just want to take a few pieces of shit with me... just think tho, I'm gonna be fuckin famous[ sic ]."
 [7] [8]

 Surveillance footage showed that Hawkins, unarmed at first, entered the south entrance of the Von Maur department store at about 1:36 p.m.
 CST (19:36 UTC).
-After walking a short distance into the store, he scanned the area, turned around and left.
-Returning six minutes later through the same entrance, he proceeded directly to the elevator at his immediate right, this time with a Century WASR-10 (a commercial copy of the AKM (7.62×39mm) semi-automatic rifle) [1] [9] stolen from his stepfather's house, along with two 30-round magazines taped together, [10] concealed in a sweatshirt.
+After walking a short distance into the store, he scanned the area, turned around, and left.
+Returning six minutes later through the same entrance, he proceeded directly to the elevator to his right, this time with a Century WASR-10 (a commercial copy of the AKM (7.62×39mm) semi-automatic rifle) [1] [9] stolen from his stepfather's house, along with two 30-round magazines taped together, [10] concealed in a sweatshirt.
 He took the elevator to the top floor.
 [11]

 Shooting